StuartMacKay/cookiecutter-django-library/README.rst

       - Metadata (defined in `PEP 0314`_) that can be used to categorize your project.

-    * - project_version
-      - 0.2.0
-      - The initial version number of your project.
-Optionally managed by bump2version after that.

     * - project_license
       - Apache Software License 2.0
       - The license to release your project under.
 The list of choices includes: